ZenossDevGuide/ZenPacks.community.DirFile/README.rst

 Device Support
 ==============

-This ZenPack only requires very basic Unix commands on the traget devices.
+This ZenPack only requires very basic Unix commands on the target devices.

 Limitations and Troubleshooting
 ===============================